-C.CURE card readers obtain information from PIV cards and forward that data to the C.CURE management server.
+Card readers obtain information from PIV cards and forward that data to the C.CURE management server.
 C.CURE software on the management server queries Active Directory for authentication verification and access authorization, then sends a command to the turnstile or door lock to allow access.
-For visitors, name, reason for visit, organization name, date and time of visit, floor being visited is manually checked by security personnel and entered into the C.CURE system, which then issues temporary visitor badges with numbers or barcodes.
+For visitors, name, pictures, reason for visit, organization name, date and time of visit, floor being visited is manually checked by security personnel and recorded on a security log.

 BVMS cameras located throughout the facility send video streams to video recorders as directed by the BVMS management server.
-Designated workstations manned by authorized users access the video streams via the management server which retrieves the needed stream from the video recorder. is
+Designated workstations manned by authorized users access the video streams via the management server which retrieves the needed stream from the video recorder.